Poole & Sons’ Art and Antiques

 Cavalier Drawing His Sword

 Emile Coriolan Hippolyte Guillemin (1841 – 1907), He started exhibiting at the Paris salon in 1870 and won an honourable mention in 1897.
 His bronzes are in many collections including the Montreal and Toul museums.
 He is best known for his many lovely, small-scale cavaliers and conquistadors – often in conflict.
 Accurate costuming, minute detailing, expressive faces and top French foundry work typify his sculptures.
-Bronze of a cavalier drawing his sword, signed to the base, circa 1890.
+Silver plated bronze of a cavalier drawing his sword, signed to the base, circa 1890.
 Size: 23cm tall.

 Horse and Two Playing Dogs